s-sasaki-earthsea-wizard/kuramoro-model-lt/slides-en/manuscript-en.md

 ## 13-Firefly Flashing: K=2

-First, let's look at the case where K=2.
+First, let's look at the case where K equals 2.

 As you can see, rhythms gradually synchronize over time.
 The initially random flashing patterns slowly align until they're almost perfectly synchronized.

 ## 14-Firefly Flashing: K=5

-Next, the case where K=5.
+Next, the case where K equals 5.

 With a larger coupling constant, you can see that rhythms synchronize much more quickly.
 Synchronization occurs much faster than with K=2.
 This is because the force trying to match others' rhythms is stronger.